tolauwae/phd-thesis/src/appendices/primitives.typ

 == Pulse Width Modulation and Analog Reads

 A pulse width modulator (PWM) allows programmers to send out a square wave to one of the output pins without having to write a busy loop.
-Example waves are shown in figure @fig.pwm with duty cycles of 90\%, 50\% and 20\%.
+//Example waves are shown in figure @fig.pwm with duty cycles of 90\%, 50\% and 20\%.
 The duty cycle is the configurable fraction of time the wave is high.
 PWM is prototypically used to dim an LED, sending it a square wave makes it flash very fast, faster than perceivable by the eye.
 The higher the duty cycle, the brighter the LED appears.